 The chapel was completely filled with people.
 I recognized a few people who are no longer active in the church, some people I had never seen before.
-Each of us was assigned a meeting leaves.
-What I noticed was a couple of quotes that stood in the meeting sheet: "There is no such thing as 'can not' "as well as "Should something be done as it should be done properly. "
+Each of us was assigned a meeting sheet.
+What I noticed was a few quotes that stood in the meeting magazine: "There is no such thing as 'can not' " as well as "Should something be done as it should be done properly. "

-Frederick was a practical man and an incurable optimist.
-It was clear when the various speakers in a personal way told about Frederick.
-An older man told funny anecdotes about his antics with Fredrik.
-Both were northerners so it was good to hear earthy northern and stories about fishing trips.
-On a fishing trip as Frederick had a hand in plaster, yet he took in and rowed to the plaster came off.
-They both get to Tarnaby to Frederick would get new plaster and the older brother put it, all in Tarnaby from the janitor up to the doctor GIPSA.
-All the five children of Frederick was also up there and talked about her dear father.
-They talked about his scarred hands that is used extensively when he had worked as a carpenter, they talked about his stubbornness, his boldness to share the gospel and his eternal optimism - his ability to "think outside the box."
+Fredrik was a handy man and an unbearable optimist.
+It was evident when the various speakers personally spoke of Fredrik.
+An elderly man told funny anecdotes about their adventures along with Fredrik.
+Both were Norwegians so it was good to hear earthly Norwegians and stories about fishing trips.
+On a fishing trip, Fredrik had gently handed a hand, but still he got in and rubbed so that the gypsum loosened.
+They both had to get to Tärnaby for Fredrik to get a new plaster, and as the older brother expressed it, everyone in Tärnaby from the doctor to the doctor could gypsum.
+All the five children of Fredrik were also up and told about his dear father.
+They talked about his scarred hands used diligently when he had worked as carpenters, they talked about his persistence, his boldness to tell about the gospel and his eternal optimism - his ability to "think outside the box.”

 It was a meeting full of memories, smiles and a strong faith.
 Frederick was now with his parents his daughter who died of sudden infant death and her granddaughter who died in the ninth month.
 There is no sadness, just missing, but also a great joy that Frederick had met his savior Jesus Christ and that he had a good life.

 When the speeches were over and all the great hymns - Yes, I must not forget that our bishop Fabrice played guitar and sang Frank Sinatra's "My Way"At the funeral.
-The song was Frederick's special wishes - then gathered the immediate family in front of the coffin and held each other.
-Then we all go to the coffin to say goodbye and lay our flowers on the coffin.
-It was a true light, what a joy and such a gratitude over the funeral.
-It felt like one big revival meeting where the speakers are not just talking personally about Fredrik, but also testified about God and Jesus Christ and how close we live our deceased.
+That song was Fredrik's special wishes - then the closest family gathered in front of the coffin and held each other.
+Then we all had to go to the coffin to say goodbye and put our flowers on the coffin.
+There was such a light, such a joy and such a gratitude throughout the funeral.
+It felt like a single great revival meeting, where the speakers not only spoke of Fredrik but also testified about God and Jesus Christ and how close we live to our deceased.
 They are with us, on the other side of the veil.
-The hymns were sung Where Thee Every Hour, Only one day in moments and Great Thou Art.
-It was a powerful encounter with the Spirit's presence and I am thankful that I got to be with.
+The psalms that were singing were Be upon me every moment, Only one day a moment at a time, and O great God.
+It was a powerful meeting with the presence of the Spirit, and I am grateful that I could join.